greenfuse/SCCM_Collection_Search/README.md

 # SCCM_Collection_Search
-Simple App written in PowerShell to quickly obtain specified information from SCCM.
+Simple App written in PowerShell to quickly obtain information from SCCM.
 Does not require installation of SCCM cmdlet modules.
 Search for computers or collections.